girisagar46/girisagar46.github.io/content/articles/how-to-setup-custom-domain-for-github.io-pages.md

 > Assumption: For this tutorial, I am assuming you already have bought a domain name from any domain name provider and you already have a github.io pages setup like this [girisagar46.github.io](https://girisagar46.github.io).
 > Also in this post, I'm using [namecheap](https://www.namecheap.com) and setting up Apex domain name.

-This blog is hosted in github pages.
+This blog is hosted in [GitHub pages][1].
 When you visit [sagargiri.com](https://sagargiri.com), the web pages that you see are actually hosted in github.io, and you can see the source code of this blog [here](https://github.com/girisagar46/girisagar46.github.io/).
-But, how my domain `sagargiri.com` is pointing to `girisagar46.github.io` ?
+But, how does my domain `sagargiri.com` is pointing to `girisagar46.github.io` ?
 How do we configure such settings?
 All of these questions are answered in this blog post.

-## Step-by-step guide
+## Step-by-step guide to use custom domain for github.io pages

 ### Step 1: Buy the domain name.